High Holidays Menus To Be Enjoyed By All

 There are as many kugel recipes as there are grandmothers.
 Executive Chef Scott Miller’s grandma’s version of the casserole dish is sweetened with pineapple and baked until bubbling.

 A sweet, meatless stew of chunky sweet potatoes, carrots and prunes, tzimmes is a traditional Jewish holiday side dish with flavors of honey, orange and ginger.

 Rosh Hashanah & Yom Kippur Desserts

-Load your table with Honey Apple Bundt Cake with Walnuts, Rugelach, Honey Spice Cookies (pictured) and more.
-The desserts on our High Holidays Menu are inspired by the Jewish tradition of serving honey with apple slices to symbolize good wishes towards a sweet new year ahead.
+Load your table with Rugelach, Brown Butter Almond Torte and Honey Apple Bundt Cake with Walnuts (pictured), which is inspired by the Jewish tradition of serving honey with apple slices to symbolize good wishes towards a sweet new year ahead.